TheOdinProject/curriculum/react/getting_started_with_react/react_components.md

 - `MainArticle`, which will be the component that renders your main content.
 - `NewsletterForm`, which is a form that lets a user input their email to receive the weekly newsletter.

-Think of these reusable chunks as JavaScript functions which can take some kind of input and return a React element.
+Think of these reusable different part as JavaScript functions which can take some kind of input and return a React element.

 ### How to create components